ducorteam/docs/omnivus-reactjs/6.5.0/README.md

-# Omnivus - IT Solutions & Digital Services
+# Omnivus - IT Solutions & Digital Services reactjs template

 Omnivus is a cutting-edge React application designed for IT solutions, digital services, and business agencies.
 This project is fully responsive, feature-packed, and customizable for any modern IT-related business.

----

-## 🛠 Features
+### 🛠 Features

 - **Responsive Design**: Optimized for all devices and screen sizes.
 - **Modern Animations**: Stunning visual effects powered by `animate.css` and `react-animations`.